PharaohTools/ptvirtualize/README.md

  mkdir /var/www/my-test-project && cd /var/www/my-test-project

  # install virtualbox if you don't already have it (ideally with the guest additions iso)
- sudo cleopatra virtualbox install --yes --guess --with-guest-additions
+ sudo ptconfigure virtualbox install --yes --guess --with-guest-additions

- # add a default Cleopatra Configuration Management Autopilot file for
+ # add a default PTConfigure Configuration Management Autopilot file for
- sudo cleopatra cleofy install-generic-autopilots --yes --guess --template-group=phlagrant
+ sudo ptconfigure cleofy install-generic-autopilots --yes --guess --template-group=ptvirtualize

  # flirtify
- phlagrant flirt now --template-group=default-php
+ ptvirtualize flirt now --template-group=default-php

  # install, configure and start the virtual machine
- phlagrant up now
+ ptvirtualize up now

-That's it! you can sit back while Phlagrant creates your virtual machine environment for you.
+That's it! you can sit back while PTVirtualize creates your virtual machine environment for you.
 All of your system, network and shared directory configuration for the Virtual Machine.

 ## Available Commands:

-- Box - Box - Manage Base Boxes for Phlagrant
+- Box - Box - Manage Base Boxes for PTVirtualize
-- Destroy - Destroy - Stop a Phlagrant Box
+- Destroy - Destroy - Stop a PTVirtualize Box
 - EnvironmentConfig - Environment Configuration - Configure Environments for a project
-- Flirtify - Phlagrant Flirtify - Generate a Phalgrantfile based on a template
+- Flirtify - PTVirtualize Flirtify - Generate a Phalgrantfile based on a template
-- Halt - Halt - Stop a Phlagrant Box
+- Halt - Halt - Stop a PTVirtualize Box
 - Logging - Logging - Output errors to the logging
-- Resume - Resume - Stop a Phlagrant Box
+- Resume - Resume - Stop a PTVirtualize Box
 - SystemDetection - System Detection - Detect the Running Operating System
 - Templating - Templating
-- Up - Up - Create and Start a Phlagrant Box
+- Up - Up - Create and Start a PTVirtualize Box